klosworks/cpponvim/README.md

 Hints:
   * Some contents are folded.
 To unfold, place your cursor on a folded line and type `zo`.
 To fold back, type `zc`.
   * the `<leader>` key is defined as ',' (the comma).
-  * Chromatica sometimes has issues, particularly with headers.
-If you don't like the highliting by Chromatica and would like a more consistent but less powerful highlighting, do `:ChromaticaStop`.
-This will revert to the default vim highlighting for C++.